Guidelines - exchange of withdrawn banknotes and coins

 - If you are exchanging NOK 10 000 or more, please enclose a photocopy of a valid form of identification.
 Valid forms of identification are (1) passport, (2) driver's licence or (3) bank card with photo.

-- Specify the number of withdrawn banknotes and/or coins to be exchanged in point 2 of the form and the total amount in NOK.
+- Specify the number of withdrawn banknotes and/or coins to be exchanged in item 2 of the form and the total amount in NOK.

-- The reason why the withdrawn banknotes and/or coins have not been exchanged earlier should be stated in point 3.
+- The reason why the withdrawn banknotes and/or coins were not exchanged earlier should be stated in item 3.
 Specific details about your health should not be included.

-It is not necessary to fill out point 3 if the exchange only involves brown 50-øre coins issued in the period 1996-2011.
+It is not necessary to fill out item 3 if the exchange only involves Series VII 100-krone or 200-krone banknotes or copper alloy 50-øre coins issued in the period 1996-2011.

-- If the exchange is part of the distribution of a deceased's estate, probate documents should be enclosed with the form as documentation.
+- If the exchange is part of the distribution of a decedent's estate, probate documents must be enclosed with the form as documentation.

-- Point 5 (receipt) will be completed by Norges Bank if the form and the money to be exchanged are delivered to Norges Bank's main office in Oslo.
+- Item 5 (receipt) will be completed by Norges Bank if the form and the cash to be exchanged are delivered to Norges Bank's main office in Oslo.

-Please enquire at a post office for information about the rules for and costs of sending money in the post.
+Please enquire at a post office for information about the rules for and costs of sending money by post.

-b) Forms and money delivered to reception at Norges Bank's main office in Oslo
+b) Forms and cash delivered to reception at Norges Bank's main office in Oslo

 Street address: Bankplassen 2

 The form is available on request at reception.
-Opening hours: Monday to Friday, 9 a.m. to 3 p.m.
-Close don Christmas Eve, New Year's Eve and the day before Maundy Thursday.
+Opening hours: Monday through Friday, 9 am to 3 pm Close don Christmas Eve, New Year's Eve and the day before Maundy Thursday.

 A receipt will be issued if the form and money are delivered in person.

-- Norges Bank reserves the right to obtain further information under the Money Laundering Act and other relevant provisions.
+- Norges Bank reserves the right to request further information under the Money Laundering Act and other relevant legislation.

-- The amount to be paid for the exchange (minus the processing fee) will be paid into the account stated, normally within 2 weeks.
+- Funds in the amount to be paid for the exchange (minus the processing fee) will be transferred to the account indicated on the form, normally within two weeks.